tfluhr/test-project/docs/chapters/desktop-workflow.md

 pandoc-crossref --version
 ```

-If you get version numbers in response to these commands, Pandoc and Pandoc-Crossref was successfully installed.
+If you get version numbers in response to these commands, both of these programs were successfully installed.

 ## Install TinyTeX